Upper bounds for the dimension of tori acting on GKM manifolds

 An {\it axial function} on $\Gamma$ is the function $\alpha:E(\Gamma)\to H^{2}(BT^{n})$ for $n\le m$ which satisfies the following three conditions: \begin{description} \item[(1)] $\alpha(e)=-\alpha(\overline{e})$; \item[(2)] for each $p\in V(\Gamma)$, the set $\alpha_{(p)}$ is {\it pairwise linearly independent}, i.e., each pair of elements in $\alpha_{(p)}$ is linearly independent in $H^{2}(BT)$; \item[(3)] for all $e\in E(\Gamma)$, there exists a bijective map $\nabla_{e}:E_{i(e)}(\Gamma)\to E_{t(e)}(\Gamma)$ such that \begin{enumerate} \item $\nabla_{\overline{e}}=\nabla_{e}^{-1}$, \item $\nabla_{e}(e)=\overline{e}$, and \item for each $e'\in E_{i(e)}(\Gamma)$, there exists an integer $c_{e}(e')$ such that

-\end{enumerate} \end{description} The collection $\nabla=\{\nabla_{e}\ |\ e\in E(\Gamma)\}$ is called a {\it connection} on the labelled graph $(\Gamma,\mathcal{A})$; we denote the labelled graph with connection as $(\Gamma,\mathcal{A},\nabla)$, and the equation \eqref{cong-rel} is called a {\it congruence relation}.
+\end{enumerate} \end{description} The collection $\nabla=\{\nabla_{e}\ |\ e\in E(\Gamma)\}$ is called a {\it connection} on the labelled graph $(\Gamma,\alpha)$; we denote the labelled graph with connection as $(\Gamma,\alpha,\nabla)$, and the equation \eqref{cong-rel} is called a {\it congruence relation}.
 We call the integer $c_{e}(e')$ in the congruence relation a {\it congruence coefficient of $e'$ on $e$}.
 The conditions as above are called an {\it axiom of axial function}.
-In addtion, in this paper, we also assume the followings: \begin{description} \item[(4)] for each $p\in V(\Gamma)$, the set $\alpha_{(p)}$ spans $H^{2}(BT)$. \end{description} The axial function which satisfies (4) is called an {\it effective} axial function. \begin{definition}[GKM graph \cite{GuZa}] If an $m$-valent graph $\Gamma$ is labeled by an axial function $\alpha:E(\Gamma)\to H^{2}(BT^{n})$ for some $n\le m$, then such labeled graph is said to be an (abstract) {\it GKM graph}, and denoted as $(\Gamma,\alpha,\nabla)$ (or $(\Gamma,\alpha)$ if the connection $\nabla$ is obviously determined).
-If such $\alpha$ is effective, $(\Gamma,\alpha, \nabla)$ is said to be an {\it $(m,n)$-type GKM graph}. \end{definition}
+In addtion, in this paper, we also assume the followings: \begin{description} \item[(4)] for each $p\in V(\Gamma)$, the set $\alpha_{(p)}$ spans $H^{2}(BT)$. \end{description} The axial function which satisfies (4) is called an {\it effective} axial function. \begin{definition}[GKM graph \cite{GuZa}] If an $m$-valent graph $\Gamma$ is labeled by an axial function $\alpha:E(\Gamma)\to H^{2}(BT^{n})$ for some $n\le m$, then such labeled graph is said to be an (abstract) {\it GKM graph}, and denoted as $(\Gamma,\alpha,\nabla)$ (or $(\Gamma,\alpha)$ if the connection $\nabla$ is obviously determined). \end{definition}